Lopez Family Foundation International Telehealth Program

 Puerto Rican children who are insured through Reforma (equivalent to Medicaid), have only a single pediatric geneticist on the island to whom they may be referred.
 Wait times for new appointments with the geneticist can be up to 1.5 years.
 In some cases, children who live in remote parts of the island simply go without specialist consultation.

 Linda Randolph, MD, Division Head of Medical Genetics, conducted detailed history taking and used digital ophthalmoscopes and stethoscopes connected to state-of-the-art telehealth stations to review digitally sent patient medical records for remote review and testing, which allowed her to provide accurate diagnosis and treatment plans for patients thousands of miles away.

 In addition, we partnered with a local laboratory to perform genetic testing.
 This allowed patients in Puerto Rico the opportunity to benefit from our expertise in new medical developments and discoveries, including, for example, chromosomal testing.

 Dr. Randolph provided a bi-weekly tele-genetics consultation to children in Puerto Rico.

 Puerto Rico suffers from a dearth of pediatric radiologists, which in some instances can mean that interpretations for complex cases are delayed.
 In an effort to alleviate this issue, the Lopez Family Foundation teamed up with Children’s Hospital to assist pediatric radiologists on the island by providing remote second-opinion consultation for complex cases through telemedicine.

 Children's Hospital Los Angeles and the Lopez Family Foundation provided Hospital San Jorge with:

 - Remote second-opinion of computed tomography (CT scan) and magnetic resonance imaging (MRI) of critically-ill children by the experts at Children’s Hospital Los Angeles via live link to Puerto Rico from Los Angeles

 - Case discussion of reviewed studies to provide mutual learning opportunities

-The Tele-Radiology program also provides medical training for radiology residents at the University of Puerto Rico Pediatric Hospital.
-Monthly archived case review sessions with local radiology residents and staff — as well as regularly broadcasted lectures — will help raise their level of expertise and expose the teams to new medical topics across different specialty areas.
+The Tele-Radiology program also provided medical training for radiology residents at the University of Puerto Rico Pediatric Hospital.
+Monthly archived case review sessions with local radiology residents and staff — as well as regularly broadcasted lectures — helped raise their level of expertise and exposed the teams to new medical topics across different specialty areas.